Stranger Things (film)

 Stranger Things is a 2010 British drama film directed by Eleanor Burke and Ron Eyal.
 It details the bond that grows between Mani, a homeless vagrant, and Oona, a lonely woman who allows him to stay in her garden shed.
 Critical reaction to the film has been positive, with The New York Times calling it "unexpectedly profound".

+Plot

+The movie centers around two different people that form an unusual bond, a woman struggling to cope with death of a loved one and a homeless man on the fringes of society with his own struggles.
+They corss path unexpectedly, and over time they form a friendship.
+And they start challenging each other's worldviews and help each other confront their own personal trauma.
+The film shows themes like loss, grief, isolation, societal margins, and human connection in unlikely places.